Recurrent Structural Policy Gradient for Partially Observable Mean Field Games

-\citet{lauriere_learning_2024} use the notion of exploitability, which quantifies the maximum increase in expected return that a player can achieve by deviating from the policy used by the population, to determine the proximity to a Nash equilibrium and evaluate convergence: $\mathcal{X}(\pi) =\mathbb{E}\left[J^*_\text{evol}\left(\pi\right) - J_{\text{evol}}\left(\pi, \pi\right)\right]$ where $J^*_\text{evol}\left(\pi\right)=\sup_{\pi' \in \Pi} J_{\text{evol}}\left(\pi', \pi\right)$, $\Pi$ is the set of policies conditioning on the same inputs as the learned policy $\pi$, and the expectation is taken with respect to $\mu_0\sim p_{\mu_0}, z_0 \sim p_{z_0}, z_{t+1} \sim \Xi(\cdot \mid z_t).$ A policy $\pi$ forms a Nash Equilibrium with respect to $\Pi$ if and only if its exploitability is exactly zero.
-For our experiments, the ``exploitability'' resembles regret, since rather than restricting $\Pi$ for the best-response policy to the information set of each learned policy (which would render exploitability values incomparable between memoryless and history-aware algorithms), we compute $J^*_\text{evol}(\pi)$ over a common, more expressive class of best-response policies with perfect information.
-Even though this might render it impossible to reach zero exploitability, it provides a conservative upper bound on the true distance to equilibrium and enables meaningful comparison across algorithms.
-We approximate exploitability by averaging over sampled common-noise sequences.
-Since all of our environments have exact analytic mean-field counterparts, we use backwards induction to compute $J^*_\text{evol}(\pi)$.
+\paragraph{Evaluation Metrics.} Exploitability \citep{lauriere2022learning} quantifies the maximum increase in expected return that a player can achieve by deviating from the policy used by the rest of the population: $\mathcal{X}_{\Pi_\text{eval}}(\pi) =\mathbb{E}\left[\sup_{\pi' \in \Pi_\text{eval}} J\left(\pi', \pi\right) - J\left(\pi, \pi\right)\right]$, where the expectation is taken over the initial aggregate state and common-noise trajectory.
+When $\Pi_{\mathrm{eval}}$ equals the admissible policy class, exploitability measures the proximity to a Nash equilibrium.
+In our experiments, to enable fair comparison between memoryless and history-aware methods, we use a larger perfect-information class $\Pi_{\mathrm{PI}}$ for evaluation, so $\mathcal X_{\Pi_{\mathrm{PI}}}$ is a conservative regret-like upper bound rather than an exact distance to equilibrium.
+We approximate exploitability by averaging over sampled common noise sequences and compute $\sup_{\pi' \in \Pi_\text{PI}} J\left(\pi', \pi\right)$ via backward induction since all environments admit exact analytic mean-field updates.